Real-time Diesel Particulate Analyser | Mining dPM-RT

 The dPM-RT has been pre-programmed to measure particulate mass emissions during a Stall Test or Free Acceleration Test in as little as just one minute.
 Internal software guides the operator through these standardised DPM test procedures, collects and processes the test data, and automatically produces an overall result immediately once the test is completed.

 The instrument is highly automated, with only a single press-button required to initiate and run a test.
 It is designed for ease of use by maintenance personnel as an everyday workshop tool, after only minimal training, but retains the flexibility to support more complex research or investigative activities.

-Routine maintenance of the DPM-RT is limited to checking and periodically replacing two disposable filters.
+Routine maintenance of the dPM-RT is limited to checking and periodically replacing one disposable filter.
 A weekly calibration check, which takes around one minute to complete, ensures continued measurement accuracy.

 Why Should I Conduct DPM (Diesel Particulate Matter) Measurements?